narcispr/cbr2pdf/README.md

 * argparse library
 * tqdm library

-To install all the requirements, install firts Python 3.6 or higher and the run the following command:
+To install all the requirements, install firts Python 3.6 or higher and then run the following command:

 ```bash
 pip install -r requirements.txt